spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

 In order to observe the scene, we must add the scene catalogues created above to it, add in error residuals, and finalize the observation.
-In so doing, we create output catalogues which are taken from the input catalogues, but only contain the sources visible to the detectors, and convert source brightness into unites of counts/s for the detectors.
+In so doing, we create output catalogues which are taken from the input catalogues, but only contain the sources visible to the detectors, and convert source brightness into units of counts/s for the detectors.

 .. code-block:: python